Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported

-In addition to a temporarily elevated luminosity due to ongoing star formation, one potential cause of some LCBGs' deviation from the T-F relation could be disturbed H \textsc{I} velocity fields due to mergers or interactions.
+In addition to a temporarily elevated luminosity due to ongoing star formation, one potential cause of some LCBGs being positioned to the left of the T-F relation could be disturbed H \textsc{I} velocity fields due to mergers or interactions.
 Eight of the nine LCBGs in our sample have nearby companions or show signs of disturbed gas morphology, though their optical morphologies remain disk-like.
-If a galaxy's $\rm V_{rot}$ is not accurately measured by taking a cut along its major axis (but is instead underestimated), the galaxy could appear to be too luminous for its measured $\rm V_{rot}$.
-We also note that our measured $\rm V_{rot}$ values include a correction for optical inclination.
-If a galaxy's gas disk inclination differs from the measured optical inclination, a systematic error will occur in their corrected values of $\rm V_{rot}$ that we do not account for in our measurements.
+If a galaxy's $\rm V_{rot}$ is not accurately measured by taking a cut along its major axis and correcting for inclination (but is instead underestimated), the galaxy could appear to be too luminous for its measured $\rm V_{rot}$.
+We also note that, as we discussed in Section 3.2, our measured $\rm V_{rot}$ values include a correction for optical inclination that could introduce a systematic error into the reported $\rm V_{rot}$ values.
+Since the four LCBGs that lie to the left of the T-F relation also have $\rm M_{*} > M_{dyn}$, it is likely that we are underestimating their dynamical masses, and thus also underestimating their $\rm V_{rot}$.

 Another possible cause of deviation from the T-F relation, which does not exclude a merger scenario, could be due to the formation of a bulge or pseudobulge \citep{T14}.
 If LCBGs are undergoing their final major burst of star formation while they build a bulge and transition to more quiescent S0 or dE-type galaxies, we may be able to see evidence of this transformation in their H \textsc{I} properties.
 Earlier-type spiral galaxies have higher mass-to-light ratios than later-type spirals, so their T-F relations tend to be flatter than the average T-F relation for spiral galaxies \citep{T14}.
 None of the LCBGs in our sample appear to have higher mass to light ratios than the T-F relation would suggest (see Figure \ref{fig:TF}), so we do not see evidence that the LCBGs in our sample have prominent bulges like Sa-type galaxies.